Pam Hails from Scotland

-Academic All American
+All American and Academic All American

 Scottish Team 1979-88

-Home Course We-Ko-Pa Golf Club
+Home Course FireRock Country Club

 Pam's Legacy is impressive.
 A reservoir of over 150 years of golfing experience.
 Pam's Father Innes was a Golf Professional in Scotland having represented his country Internationally and been a Walker Cup reserve before turning Professional in 1962.
 He played in two British Open Championships (one as an amateur) and was Pam's primary Golf Instructor.
 Pam's Mum Janette is a 4 time Scottish Champion, 4 time Curtis Cup Player and was British Girls Champion at age 15.
-With so much experience she also played a key role in Pam's golfing career.
+Wish so much experience she also played a key role in Pam's golfing career.
 Quite the golfing DNA.
 It's clear that Pam has grown up under the wings of 2 very accomplished and respected golfers.

 Pam's golfing journey began at the age of 4.
 She loved to play and was a natural.
 From age 12 Pam represented Scotland and started competing throughout Europe.
 Her first visit to America came in the Summer of 1984 when she competed in the Trans Amateur Championship and US Women's Amateur Championship.
 Earlier that summer in Scotland at the British Amateur Championship at Royal Troon GC Pam met ASU standout Heather Farr.
 It was this meeting and new friendship that would change Pam's life forever.